mabeto5p/License_plate/README.md

 ### Version
 - 1.1 introduced intersection over union as metric
+- 1.2 Implemented cyclic learning rate. (now have cyclic and linear for full model)

 ### TODO
 1. Intersection over union as accuracy metric (Done, but need to plot acc)